-- Mr Mat Collins, for SDC, has provided a comprehensive review of the ITA and PC71.55 Mr Collins recommends a number of changes to the ODPs 4 and 5, as well as traffic upgrades required. - Mr Collins does not assess effects on the wider transport network but does conclude: "PPC71 is inconsistent with the Rolleston Structure Plan, in that it is outside the anticipated urban area.
-Should PPC71 affect the quantum of residential growth within Selwyn, without a corresponding increase in local employment and access to services, additional impact on the Greater Christchurch transport network can be expected as additional residents in Selwyn travel to access services and employment.
-However, assessing the effects of such development on the long term planning and funding commitments associated with bulk transport infrastructure is complex and requires assessment of multiple land use scenarios ".56" - This is a key concern for CCC, particularly when considered in combination with other plan changes that are proposed within the Selwyn District that have not been planned for at a strategic level.
-In my opinion, approval of these plan changes (and PC71), in combination with the MDRS, could result in significant cumulative impacts on the transport network.
-There is no indication that the implications of the MDRS have been taken into account as part of the transport modelling, which will likely impact on potential yield along with associated transport impacts. - 131.
-I consider PC71 will contribute to cumulative downstream effects for Christchurch City where many of the ultimate destinations of Rolleston residents lie, and where levels of service in relation to traffic congestion are already poor.
+- Mr Mat Collins, for SDC, has provided a comprehensive review of the ITA and PC68.71 Mr Collins recommends a number of changes to the ODP well as traffic upgrades required before any dwellings are occupied, and amendments to include cycling upgrades. - Mr Collins does not assess effects on the wider transport network but does conclude: "PPC68 is inconsistent with the Prebbleton Structure Plan, in that it is outside the anticipated urban area.
+Should PPC68 affect the quantum of residential growth within Selwyn, without a corresponding increase in local employment and access to services, additional impact on the Greater Christchurch transport network can be expected as additional residents in Selwyn travel to access services and employment."72 - This is a key concern for CCC, particularly when considered in combination with other private plan changes that are proposed within the Selwyn District that have not been planned for at a strategic level.
+In my opinion, approval of these plan changes (and PC68), in combination with the MDRS, could result in significant cumulative impacts on the transport network.
+There is no indication that the implications of the MDRS have been taken into account as part of the transport modelling, which will likely impact on potential yield along with associated transport impacts. - 140.
+I consider PC68 will contribute to cumulative downstream effects for Christchurch City where many of the ultimate destinations of Prebbleton residents lie, particularly for employment and retail, and where levels of service in relation to traffic congestion are already poor.
+Employment opportunities in Prebbleton are limited, and distance to public transport means that inevitably, residents are highly likely to commute.
 Modelling indicates that average speeds at the AM peak period could fall substantially by 2048, especially for trips between Selwyn, Waimakariri and Christchurch.
-Average travel speeds in the morning peak could reduce by over 6km/h over the next 30 years (from 42km/h in 2013 to 36km/h in 2048).57
+Average travel speeds in the morning peak could reduce by over 6km/h over the next 30 years (from 42km/h in 2013 to 36km/h in 2048).73 In my view, this creates tension with the direction of the CRPS, in particular Policies 6.3.4 and 6.3.5.

-55 S42A report, Transportation Hearing Report, Mat Collins.
+71 Transportation Hearing Report, Mat Collins.

-56 Ibid page iii and page 27 and 33.
+72 Ibid page i, and page 14 and 20.